manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	The *$PATH* variable is now set.

-	Restart git Bash for the variable to take effect.
-When you open a new git Bash window, type *wordlist* without the full path to run the script.
+	Restart Git Bash or Windows PowerShell for the variable to take effect.
+When you open a new git Bash or PowerShell window, type *`wordlist.sh`* without the full path to run the script.

-	> **Tip**: Git Bash automatically picks up environment variables defined in your system.
+	> **Tip**: Git Bash and PowerShell automatically picks up environment variables defined in your system.

 	----
 	## Need more explanation?